GPT-5.2 ProBatch 2

 It’s the same move: change the object until the measurement becomes easy.

-That’s also why his approach feels “logic/induction-driven”: he’s doing experimental design at the level of geometry and information flow, not at the level of “what fancy apparatus do we have.”
+That’s also why his approach feels “logic/-driven”: he’s doing experimental design at the level of geometry and information flow, not at the level of “what fancy apparatus do we have.”

 But then comes the key symmetry: real systems have defects.